omry/omegaconf/docs/source/structured_config.rst

 This documentation will use dataclasses, but you can use the annotation ``@attr.s(auto_attribs=True)`` from attrs instead of ``@dataclass``.

 Basic usage involves passing in a structured config class or instance to ``OmegaConf.structured()``, which will return an OmegaConf config that matches the values and types specified in the input.
-At runtine, OmegaConf will validate modifications to the created config object against the schema specified in the input class.
+At runtime, OmegaConf will validate modifications to the created config object against the schema specified in the input class.